avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

     > closebank()

 In the above code, we get the sequences of the human tRNAs using the function "getSequence()"
-from the SeqinR library.
-We also use a function "getName()" from the SeqinR library to get the sequences' names.
+from the SeqinR package.
+We also use a function "getName()" from the SeqinR package to get the sequences' names.
 Then we use the "write.fasta()" function to write the sequences to a FASTA file "humantRNAs.fasta".
 The "write.fasta()" takes as arguments: the list *myseqs* containing the sequences, the list *mynames* containing the names of the sequences, and the name of the output file ("humantRNAs.fasta" here).